opensourceblueprint/opensourceblueprint.github.io/docs/intro.md

 sidebar_position: 1
 ---

+# Intro

-# An action is a deliberate effort or activity performed in order to achieve a particular goal or effect.
+Note: An action is a deliberate effort or activity performed in order to achieve a particular goal or effect.